We are ready to take on the challenges of this school year, whether we are virtual, hybrid or in-person. Join us in our language-learning adventures!

 - Advanced Studies in French

-- Virtual@APS Wakefield students can also take classes in German, Latin, Arabic, Chinese, and Japanese
+- Blended Learning courses are also offered to Wakefield students in German, Latin, Arabic, Chinese, and Japanese

 |Kamisha Wilcott (Spanish teacher)||email@example.com|